Swedish War of Liberation: Aftermath

-New Baltic competition emerges

 The resolution of old issues was finally achieved through the understanding between Gustav Vasa and Christian III, which led to a 25-year period of peace during their reigns.

 After the deaths of Christian III and Gustav Vasa in 1559 and 1560, respectively, Sweden and Denmark–Norway were ruled by young and assertive monarchs: Eric XIV of Sweden and Frederick II of Denmark–Norway.
 Frederick II sought to revive the Kalmar Union under Danish leadership, while Eric sought to diminish Denmark–Norway's dominant position.

 By 1563, during the Northern Seven Years' War, Sweden and Denmark–Norway emerged as competitors for political and economic control of the Baltic region.
 In 1561, when a significant portion of the Order's northern Baltic states were secularized by Grand Master Gotthard Kettler, both Denmark–Norway and Sweden were drawn into the Livonian War, marking the beginning of a competition that would continue between the two countries.

-Lutheran Reformation

-The Pope placed Sweden under papal interdict for fifteen years.
-As a result, the Lutheran Reformation took root in Sweden.
-The regent was presented with an irresistible proposal by the Lutherans: a state church in which the clergy would serve as the king's civil servants, thereby severing ties with the Catholic Church indefinitely.
-The nationalization of the Catholic Church's assets provided funds for the new ruler's regime.